limserhane/Butterfly/README.md

 Butterfly is developped to be used as a static library (not as a shared library or a header-only).

+---
+THIS IS NOT UP TO DATE
 The provided makefile compiles the library for Linux systems.
 ```
 $ git clone https://github.com/limserhane/Butterfly.git
 $ cd Butterfly/
 $ make
 ```
 Grab the `bin/libbutterfly.a` static library and the `include/butterfly/` include folder and add them to your project.

+---

 ## Features